BPJandree/AutoGLM/README.md

 # Next Release
 Version 1.0.1 is scheduled for release around 14 December.
 Together with the update, improved example code and a more elaborate vignette will be provided.

-I have moved the files and it seems that everything is in order.
+UPDATE: I have moved the files and it seems that everything is in order.
 I will test a few things to be sure everything went smooth, and proceed with updating this page and finishing the release notes.

 # Known bugs (Will be fixed with next update!)
 This package is still in alpha, you can contact me if you encounter problems.
 Some bugs are already known.